TOILmodular/EurorackChordSequencer/README.md

 There are a few changes to the original design:
 - Extension to 3 individual CV outputs for controlling chords
 - Switches for each of the 8 steps to control a gate signal output for each step
-- In planning: quantization of CV outputs (see details below)

 A [demonstration video](https://youtu.be/u9PBp1COE9A) can be checked on YouTube.